igg002/igg002.github.io/_portfolio/captain_on_the_bridge.markdown

 img:
 ---

-Position: co-director, game designer, programmer.
+Position: team leader, game designer, programmer.

-A simulation game in which the player explore procedurally generated planets, colonize them by mining, construct buildings, and gather natural resources.
+An experimental game about being a spaceship captain, controlling the ship’s maneuver system, with an AI that handles combats.
 Used Unity with C# for development.
-Entered the Sunrin Mobile Content Competition and won the gold prize.
+Created as a final project for the Game Programming class.
+Voted as the best project by peers.

-Video demo available at https://youtu.be/i34ys5AYM3A / https://youtu.be/UnQMa0AqBWI.
+Video demo available at https://youtu.be/ D8L49wHhZc4.